-"Merle Gilliland, Mike Cory and I coined an acronym for what the county wanted to do to Moraga: CCCCCC - the Condo Clustered Capital of Contra Costa County," he says.
+"Merle Gilliland, Mike Cory and I coined an acronym for what the county wanted to do to Moraga: CCCCCCthe Condo Clustered Capital of Contra Costa County," he says.
 "We wanted to preserve the semi-rural character of our town."
 The turning point was when the state passed the California Environmental Quality Act, requiring the study of environmental impacts for new developments.
 Cory, Gilliland and Olsen asked the county commission for a one-year moratorium on all development until a traffic study could be completed that would analyze what the impact of the new developments would be.
 "We believed that the town should foster single-family homes and deal with the roadway problem," says Olsen.
-The county approved the moratorium and the study; and privately, according to Olsen, commissioners asked the three residents to start the incorporation process so they would never have to see them again.
+The county apto start the incorporation process so they would never have to see them again.
+During the preparation work for incorporation, Mor- views," she says.